New Policy Library

 • Policy Approver: Vice-President Administration & Finance And Chief Operating Officer

-(b) protect University information assets as evidence of current practice and for future research.
+b) protect University information assets as evidence of current practice and to support future research.

 2. Scope